 The Doula's Role

 To be a doula is to be in a privileged position.
 It requires building relationships involving the deepest of trust.
 Doulas are trusted for their knowledge, experience, skill, and sensitivity they share with you at a time you are most vulnerable.
 Their sound knowledge of birth, the hospital system, and the unique needs of the couple they are caring for, making them an invaluable addition to your childbirth support team.
+She is a highly trained childbirth professional present just for your emotional and physical needs.

 - She is a great listener